 A hairline crack may not seem too harmful for your toilet tank and you might actually disregard its effects.
-The truth is, even if it’s only a minor damage, it still needs to be attended to and fixed immediately.
+The truth is, even if it’s only minor damage, it still needs to be attended to and fixed immediately.
 Otherwise, it may expand or deepen which can sooner or later make the tank leak or break.
 And you know what happens when a plumbing fixture leaks.
 Water will be wasted and your bill will skyrocket even if you don’t want to.
 With this being said, we recommend that the cracks be patched and repaired ASAP.
-Here’s a DIY guide you can follow.

-3. Now get a pair of pliers and disconnect the supply line from the tank.
-Finish the task by wiping the tank with chamois cloth to ensure that it’s completely dry.
+- Now get a pair of pliers and disconnect the supply line from the tank.
+Finish the task by wiping the tank with a chamois cloth to ensure that it’s completely dry.

-6. When the epoxy has dried, get a fine-grit sandpaper and sand the excess epoxy on the tank’s exterior.
+- When the epoxy has dried, get fine-grit sandpaper and sand the excess epoxy on the tank’s exterior.
 Of course, that should be removed to make the tank look good again.

 Learn leaking pipe repair tips from us!
 Watch our video now.